spyren/Mecrisp-Cube/README.md

 forwarded to the display and are interpreted after hitting the <kbd>**ENTER**</kbd> key.
 If you connect a terminal and hit the <kbd>**TERM**</kbd> key, you can see how the interpreter works.

+Strict postfix notation, more like [RPL](https://www.hpmuseum.org/rpl.htm) than [RPN](https://www.hpmuseum.org/rpnvers.htm), I would call it RPF, F stays for Forth.
+The stack element is 32 bit and can contain a 32 bit floating-point number or 32 bit integer.
+A RPL stack element is an object and can contain real numbers, complex numbers, binary numbers (binary/hex/octal), lists, arrays, algebraic expressions, and even programs.

 For implementation details see
 * [button.c](peripherals/button.c)
 * [calculator.fs](sdcard/fsr/calculator.fs)